IgorSobol/IgorSobol/README.md

-## Hi there, I'm Ihor Sobol - HTML/CSS Coder
+## Hi there, I'm Ihor Sobol - Senior HTML/CSS Developer

 ### What I do